rthaut/deviantART-Filter/README.md

 ### Creating and Removing Filters
 1. While on [DeviantArt](https://www.deviantart.com), click the red logo that appears on the right side of the address bar.
-2. By default, a menu will appear from the icon; click the `Manage Filter` item to open the configuration screen.
-    - If you have disabled the `Popup Menu` option, the configuration screen will open automatically when you click the icon.
+2. The configuration screen will open automatically when you click the icon.
 3. Navigate to any of the Manage Users/Tags/Categories tabs.
 4. To create a new filter, use the form at the top of the tab.
     - For users, enter their username.